Ambigram: Chain

-This chain ambigram "nouvel an" (new year, in French) reads upside down.
+This chain ambigram by Basile Morin, "nouvel an" (new year, in French) reads the same upside down.

 A chain ambigram is a design where a word (or sometimes words) are interlinked, forming a repeating chain.

 Letters are usually overlapped: a word will start partway through another word.

 Sometimes chain ambigrams are presented in the form of a circle.

 For example, the chain "...sunsunsunsun..." can flip upside down, but not the word "sun" alone, written horizontally.

 A chain ambigram can be constituted of one to several elements.
 A single element ambigram chain is like a snake eating its own tail.
 A two-elements ambigram chain is like a snake eating the neighbor's tail with the neighbor eating the first snake's, and so on.

-Scott Kim's "Infinity" works, and that of John Langdon "Chain reaction", are also self-referential, since the first is infinite in the literal sense of the word, and the second, both reversible at 180° and interfering around the letter O, evokes a chain reaction.
+Scott Kim's "Infinity" works and John Langdon's "Chain reaction" are also self-referential, since the first is infinite in the literal sense of the word, and the second, both reversible at 180° and interfering around the letter O, evokes a chain reaction.

 Spinonyms

 A spinonym is a type of ambigram in which a word is written using the same glyph repeated in different orientations.

-WEB is an example of a word that can easily be made into a spinonym.
+The term "spinonym" was coined by Greg Huber in 1984 for his creation (or discovery) of a spinonym of the surname of physicist Alan Guth.
+WEB is an example of a word that can easily be made into a spinonym thanks to the graphic similarities among its letters.

 MBE (Motor Bike Expo) spinonym logo.
 The same glyph is repeated in three different orientations.

-Spinonym "neun 9" (German for nine), five times the same glyph repeated in different orientations.
+Spinonym "neun 9" (German for nine), the same glyph repeated five times in different orientations.

-"Happy new year" spinonym, the same glyph in different orientations shapes the twelve letters of the sentence.
+"Happy New Year" spinonym, by Basile Morin, features the same glyph in different orientations shaping the twelve letters of the sentence.